Harimau! Harimau!

 Harimau!
-Harimau! (translated as Tiger!) is an Indonesian novel written by Mochtar Lubis and originally published in 1975.
+Harimau! (translated as Tiger!
+Tiger!) is an Indonesian novel written by Mochtar Lubis and originally published in 1975.
 Written in a Madiun prison as a response to Indonesians following President Sukarno's leadership without question, it tells the story of seven dammar collectors who are attacked by a tiger on their way back to their village and are unable to be saved by their charismatic leader.
 The book was critically acclaimed, receiving the Best Book award from the Indonesian Department of Education and Culture.
 It has been translated into English, Dutch and Mandarin.

 Writing

 When he was an adolescent, Mochtar Lubis often trekked into the jungles of Sumatra.
 Lubis later wrote that two events during this period, seeing a well-built yet abandoned hut and having a close call with a tiger, served partly as his inspiration for Harimau!
 Harimau!
 Further inspiration was drawn while he was imprisoned, where he thought of the charismatic leadership held by both Sukarno and traditional dukun, or witch doctors, and the frailty of such power.

 Harimau!
 Harimau! was originally written while Mochtar Lubis was imprisoned in Madiun, East Java.
 The original title was Hutan (Forest).
 It was published by Pustaka Jaya in 1975.